MicrosoftDocs/visualstudio-docs/docs/vsto/office-and-sharepoint-development-in-visual-studio.md

 |Create a VSTO add-in.|[VSTO add-ins build with Visual Studio](https://msdn.microsoft.com/library/jj620922.aspx)|

 ##  <a name="Solutions"></a> Create a SharePoint solution
- Create a SharePoint solution to target SharePoint Foundation 2010 and SharePoint Server 2010, or to extend SharePoint 2013 and SharePoint 2016 in ways beyond what’s possible with a SharePoint add-in.
+ Create a SharePoint solution to target SharePoint Foundation 2010 and SharePoint Server 2010, or to extend SharePoint 2013 and SharePoint 2016 in ways beyond what's possible with a SharePoint add-in.

  SharePoint solutions require on-premises SharePoint farm servers.
 Administrators must install them, and because solutions execute in SharePoint, they can affect the performance of the server.
 However, solutions provide deeper access to SharePoint objects.
 Also, when you build a SharePoint solution, you can leverage the .NET Framework and use C# and Visual Basic to interact with SharePoint objects.